whosonfirst/go-whosonfirst-geoparquet/README.md

 _This should still be considered work in progress.
 Things are settling down but might still change._

+## Deprecated

+This package has been deprecated.
+Please see [whosonfirst/go-writer-geoparquet](https://github.com/whosonfirst/go-writer-geoparquet) and [whosonfirst/gpq-fork](https://github.com/whosonfirst/gpq-fork) for alternatives.

 ## Example

 Used in conjunction with the [planetlabs/gpq](https://github.com/planetlabs/gpq) tool.
 The hope is that [the internals of the `gpq` tool will be exposed as public-facing library code](https://github.com/planetlabs/gpq/issues/113) so that the final database can be written in a single command.
 That is still not possible today.